 Tank Fill Inlet

-Located near sliding entrance door)
+(Located behind the passenger rear door)

 -Typical View

-- 2. Turn city water supply ON. - 3.
+- Configure the levers on the panel to reflect the "Power Fill Tank" setting as indicated by the picture instructions on the Water Center Panel. - 3.
 Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the coach.